Xinchen Yu

 prof_pic.jpeg

-My research interests lie at the intersection of natural language processing (NLP) and computational social science (CSS).
-I am passionate about conversational behaviors and anti-social computing.
+My research interests lie at the intersection of Natural Language Processing (NLP) and Computational Social Science (CSS).
 The primary goal is to make computers understand and facilitate better communications between people.
-My latest work centers on explaining, predicting, and preventing incivility in user-generated content.
-For more information, please check my CV.
+My research interests involve:

 news